 It’s easy and quick.
 You only have to scan a QR code using the ELEMNT Companion app and pair sensors.

-It’s a shame that the app doesn’t import data fields, sensors, and other settings from the previous generation like some Garmin bike computers do.
+It’s a shame the app doesn’t import data fields, sensors, and other settings from the previous generation as some Garmin bike computers do.
+But luckily, the Wahoo app is easy to use, and everything can be done within a few minutes.

 Display

-The display of the BOLT v2 got the biggest upgrade.
-It’s now colored (can display up to 64-colors) and not monochromatic as BOLT v1.
+The BOLT v2 display got the biggest upgrade.
+It’s now colored (it can display up to 64 colors) and not monochromatic like BOLT v1.

-Thanks to a less glossy display, the readability in direct sunlight is even better than on v1.
+Thanks to a less glossy display, the readability in direct sunlight is better on BOLT v2 than on v1.

 Also available at rei.com and amazon.com